Smale endomorphisms over graph-directed Markov systems: Abstract

 \section{Abstract}

-In this paper we study Smale skew product endomorphisms (introduced in \cite{MU-ETDS}) now over countable graph directed Markov systems, and we prove the exact dimensionality of conditional measures in fibers, and then the global exact dimensionality of the equilibrium measure itself.
-In particular, this applies to natural extensions of graph-directed Markov systems, and to skew products over parabolic systems.
-This comprises large classes of examples.
-In the end, we apply these results to obtain a general formula for the Hausdorff (and pointwise) dimension of equilibrium measures with respect to induced maps of natural extensions $\mathcal T_\beta$ of $\beta$-maps, for arbitrary $\beta >1$.
+We study Smale skew product endomorphisms (introduced in \cite{MU-ETDS}) now over countable graph directed Markov systems, and we prove the exact dimensionality of conditional measures in fibers, and then the global exact dimensionality of the equilibrium measure itself.
+Our results apply to large classes of systems and have many applications.
+They apply for instance to natural extensions of graph-directed Markov systems.
+Another application is to skew products over parabolic systems.
+We give also applications in ergodic number theory, for example to the continued fraction expansion, and the backward fractions expansion.
+In the end we obtain a general formula for the Hausdorff (and pointwise) dimension of equilibrium measures with respect to the induced maps of natural extensions $\mathcal T_\beta$ of $\beta$-maps $T_\beta$, for arbitrary $\beta >1$.